• Skip to primary navigation

 If you’re looking for a drum set for someone shorter than 5ft, you can check out my best junior drum set review.

 Possible setups of drum kits are limitless.
-Yet, there is one “regular setup” (below) which will enable you to play 95% of the songs you hear on the radio:
+Yet, one “regular setup” (below) will enable you to play 95% of the songs you hear on the radio.

 You won’t need more until a good few years into your drumming journey – unless you’re trying to show off.